 Source control is most effective.

 The most effective strategy for achieving good indoor air quality is source control.
 Identification of pollutant sources is the first step.
 Then, elimination, reduction or isolation are the next three strategies that should be applied.
 For example, completely encapsulating a particleboard sheet material used in casework can reduce significantly the emission rates of formaldehyde and other volatile organic chemicals from the product (7-9).
+This is discussed further later in this paper.

+Major sources:

-Major sources: The major sources of indoor pollutants include the outdoors, the building itself, the occupants, building equipment, appliances, and consumer products.
+The major sources of indoor pollutants include the outdoors, the building itself, the occupants, building equipment, appliances, and consumer products.
 The most important sources vary from project to project.
-Building materials are important, particularly when they are new and for many weeks or months afterwards.
-Some, such as composite wood products, due to their thickness and their pollutant content, can be sources for years after installation.
-Major pollutant sources and removal mechanisms are listed in Table 3.
+Building materials are important, particularly when they are new and for weeks or months afterwards.
+Some, such as composite wood products, due to their thickness, density, and their pollutant content, can be sources for years after installation.
+Major pollutant sources and removal mechanisms are listed in Table 4.